Slow cooker beef curry is a quick to prepare meal that can be adjusted to make it as mild or spicy as you like.

 Some people like to brown the beef to seal it before adding it to the slow cooker – I don’t personally do this.
 However, if you want to, firstly add a little oil to a pan, or do it directly in your slow cooker if it has a sauté function.

-A note about the spice factor: I added 4 tablespoons of curry powder as well as included the seeds with the chilli – if you prefer a milder taste, remove the seeds and add less curry powder.
-The type of curry powder will also affect how hot it turns out.
+A note about the spice factor: I added half the jar of curry paste as well as included the chilli – if you prefer a milder taste, leave the chilli out and add less curry paste.
+The type of curry paste will also affect how hot it turns out.

 Place the lid on and cook for 4 hours on high, or 8 hours on low.